Research based learning programme

 The course exposes learners to a range of authentic sources from different academic subjects, piquing their intellectual curiosity alongside exposing them to different styles and registers, as well as new vocabulary and structures.
 Students debate, discuss and analyse the content, leading to increased confidence, fluency and enhanced critical thinking skills.

 To achieve specific qualifications for either further education or vocational training.

 The programme is for students aged 16-26 years.
-The minimum level for the programme is B2.

 The research-based Octorial programme